US Star Pacific Wrecks Your donation today supports the next 15 years

 Aioi Bridge

-This 'T' shaped bridge was used as the aiming point for the atomic bomb.
-It survived the blast, but the current bridge is new, but still in the same location and 'T' shape.
+The Aioi Bridge is a "T" shaped bridge was used as the aiming point for the atomic bomb.
+It survived the blast, the new bridge is located in the same position and also has a "T" shape.

 Designed by Czech architect Jan Letzel, and constructed in April 1915.
 Its green colored dome was well known the citizens of Hiroshima.
-The atomic bomb's hypocenter was approximately 160 meters to the SE.
+The atomic bomb hypocenter was approximately 160 meters to the southeast of the building.
 The building was partially destroyed by the blast, but the frame of the dome and outer wall survived.
 Preserved as a monument, the building is one of the most well known symbols of the city and around the world.
 In December 1996, it became a UNESCO world heritage site.

 Hiroshima Castle